-Microscope is a piece of laboratory optical equipment that is used to magnify small things that are too small for the details to be seen by the naked eye.
-The microscope is the microbiologist’s most basic tool, and every student of microbiology needs some background knowledge on parts of a microscope and how microscopes work.
+A microscope is a piece of laboratory optical equipment used to magnify small things that are too small for the details to be seen by the naked eye.
+The microscope is the microbiologist’s most basic tool, and every microbiology student needs some background knowledge on parts of a microscope and how microscopes work.

 Do you know?

 Antoni van Leeuwenhoek is the first person to see bacteria.

 There are different types of microscopes based on their working mechanism and functions, but the microscopes can be broadly classified into;

 Light microscopes are used to examine cells at relatively low magnifications.
 Magnifications of about 2000X are the upper limit for light microscopes.
 The highest resolution of a light microscope is about 0.2 μm.
 The use of blue light to illuminate a specimen gives the highest resolution.
 It is because blue light is of a shorter wavelength than white or red light.
 For this reason, many light microscopes come fitted with a blue filter over the condenser lens to improve resolution.

 The common light microscope used in the laboratory is called a compound microscope.
 It is because it contains two types of lenses; ocular and objective.
 The ocular lens is the lens close to the eye, and the objective lens is the lens close to the object.
 These lenses work together to magnify the image of an object.